 You should also obtain the contact information of any witnesses who can assist you with your claim.
 Witnesses may want to share their experiences with the accident.
 However, not everybody is interested in doing so.

-If they don’t want to talk, don’t be rude.
+If they do not want to talk, do not be rude.
 Many witnesses who remain on the scene are more than willing to assist.

 4. Photograph the Accident Scene